Revisiting Power System Stabilizers with Increased Inverter-Based Generation: A Case Study: Results

 The PSSs are installed at each SG and configured with identical parameters.
 We analyze two sets of PSS parameters, presented in Table~\ref{tab:results}, each of which could represent legacy-tuned PSS parameters: \begin{itemize} \item \textit{Parameter Set A}: Residues-tuned PSS parameters for the 0\% IBR System under different loading conditions. \item \textit{Parameter Set B}: P-Vref-tuned PSS parameters for the 0\% IBR System under different loading conditions. \end{itemize} For both sets of parameters, the 0\% IBR System is stable.
 As will be shown, the two parameter sets behave differently for the 50\% IBR System.

-To assess system stability, we disturb the system with a 1\% load increase at Bus 9 and observe the active power output trajectories of $G_4$ at Bus 4.
-Upon detecting instability, we re-tune the PSS at Bus 4 ($PSS_4$), identified by a participation factor and residue analysis as the most effective re-tuning location, without altering the remaining PSS at Bus 2 ($PSS_2$).
+To assess system stability, we disturb the system with a 1\% load increase at Bus 9 and observe the active power output trajectories of SG $G_4$ at Bus 4.
+Upon detecting instability, we re-tune the PSS at Bus 4 ($PSS_4$), identified by a participation factor and residue analysis as the most effective re-tuning location due to its dominant involvement in the unstable mode, without altering the remaining PSS at Bus 2 ($PSS_2$).
 If the system is still unstable after re-tuning $PSS_4$ (Section \ref{results:b}), $PSS_2$ is subsequently re-tuned.